volkamerlab/teachopencadd/teachopencadd/talktorials/T026_kinase_similarity_ifp/README.md

 We will assess the similarity between a set of kinases based on detected protein-ligand interactions in available complex structures.
 The [KLIFS](https://klifs.net/) interaction fingerprint (IFP), which describes the interactions seen in a structurally resolved kinase-ligand complex, will be used in this exercise.

+_Note_: We focus on similarities between orthosteric kinase binding sites; similarities to allosteric binding sites are not covered.

 ### Contents in *Theory*